-Compliance with the Parks and Waterways Access Policy and with New Zealand Standards.
-It is important that there is unimpeded access for most people to the Gardens and the facilities located within it - this is one of the major objectives to achieve and maintain.
+Compliance with It is important that there is the Parks and unimpeded access for most Waterways people to the Gardens and the Access Policy and facilities located within it - this with New Zealand is one of the major objectives to Standards. achieve and maintain.
 User comfort and enjoyment.
 Provision of park furniture for user comfort will be achieved with seating that is conveniently located within popular areas of the Gardens and with the provision of picnic tables.
 Provision of drinking water for visitor consumption.
 It is desirable that free drinking water is available throughout the Gardens.

-Provision of toilets within the Gardens.

-Three toilet facilities are available and cleaned at least once a day.
+Provision of Three toilet facilities are toilets within the available and cleaned at least Gardens. once a day.

-Level of community involvement in Gardens management.
+community involvement in Gardens management.
+Opportunities are available to engage in Gardens management.

+Level of

 Support volunteers participating within the Gardens to a level of at least 500 hours each year (this level is currently being attained).